The Power of Two Matrices in Spectral Algorithms for Community Recovery: Entrywise eigenvector bounds

 \section{Entrywise eigenvector bounds}

 Our analysis of spectral algorithms relies on precise entrywise control of eigenvectors of adjacency matrices, which is guaranteed by the following result.
-As before, on a fixed value of $\sigma_0$ satisfying~\eqref{eq:concentration} with $\varepsilon = n^{-1/3}$.
+As before, {we work with} a fixed value of $\sigma_0$ satisfying \eqref{eq:concentration} with $\varepsilon = n^{-1/3}$.